 There are various measures that can be put in place in order to prevent the removal of your child from Australia.

-The most common measure, if the child already has a passport, is to apply to the family law courts to restrain the other parent from removing the child from the country and by also applying for a Pace Alert, which is sent to the Australian Federal Police.
+The most common measure, if the child already has a passport, is to apply to the Federal Circuit & Family Court of Australia to restrain the other parent from removing the child from the country.
+This is often referred to as a Pace Alert, which is sent to the Australian Federal Police.
 If a pace alert order is made, the child is placed on an airport watchlist and if the child attempts to leave Australia the police will be notified and the child will be prevented from leaving the country.

 The Court has the power to make an order restraining a party from removing a child from Australia under s.
 65D of the Family Law Act 1975 or an injunctive order under s.68B.
 When applying for such an order, you can at the same time apply for a PACE Alert so that the child’s name be placed on the Family Law Watch List maintained by the Australian Federal Police.